arnabganguly/HDInsight-Migration-Workshops-nonprod/MapR Migration/Instructions/1-KafkaMigration.md

     This folder contains two applications:

-    1. **Producer.jar**, that simulates incoming data from flights and airports (this application reads data from a CSV file rather than receiving events).
+    1. **EventProducer.jar**, that simulates incoming data from flights and airports (this application reads data from a CSV file rather than receiving events).
 This app writes messages to the **flights** topic.

     1. **Consumer.jar**, which subscribes to the **flights** topic and displays the contents of the messages it reads.